 Throughout the wedding planning process and the big day itself, there are several Yiddish and Hebrew phrases that you may hear or see used.
 Here are the most common ones and what they mean:

-- Aufruf – Hebrew.
-The ceremony that occurs on the Saturday before the wedding at synagogue.
+- Aufruf – Yiddish.
+The ceremony that occurs on the Saturday before the wedding at synagogue where the groom is “called up” to the Torah.

 - Ashkenazi – Hebrew.
 This term refers to Jews of European descent and often comes up at weddings, as Ashkenazi customs differ greatly from Sephardi and Mizrahi customs.

-- Benscher – Yiddish.
-A small book that will include all of the prayers, blessings and songs that are recited and sung.
+- Bentcher – Yiddish.
+A small book that guests may receive at the reception which will include all of the prayers, blessings, and songs that are recited and sung.
+(Also known as a birkon in Hebrew.)

 - Chatan – Hebrew.
 The groom.